MarginaliaSearch/www.marginalia.nu/content/log/A_111_phrase_matching/index.md

 Thankfully, this is well trodden ground in information retrieval, and the literal textbook solution is to just store a compressed list each position of a term in the document as a list of positive integers.

-The positions themselves tend to be on average small, but the distribution is fairly wide and many values can be fairly large.
+The positions themselves tend to be on average small, but the distribution is fairly wide and large values are a common sight.
 To give an intuition for this, I'm attaching some plots.

 <figure>
 <a href="pos-abs.png"><img src="pos-abs.png" title="plot of the number of document positions for a given length"></a>